ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 Compares an expression less than another expression.

 ```
-DIM x1 AS LONG = 1
+dim x1 as long = 1
-DIM x2 AS LONG = 2
+dim x2 as long = 2
-IF x1 < x2 THEN PRINT "Less"
+if x1 < x2 then print "Less"
 ```

 # <a name="greaterthan"></a>Operator >